ivanearisty/obsidian/Classes + Uni/PDS/Homeworks/Homework 5/Homework 5 PDS — Answers.md

 Searching the tree requires 4 seeks and 4 block transfers.

-However, since it's non-clustered We need 10 additional seeks and block transfers, one per record.
+However, since it's non-clustered We need 10 additional seeks and block transfers, aka one per record.

 D:
 1. The data would have to be physically sorted by sID
-2. I don't think this matters
+2. Now, we could turn this into a sparse primary index, and save ourselves some space.
+Our previous tree was dense, since we had a secondary index.
+However, this does not mean that a primary index on the same data would have to be also dense.
 3. It'd be faster since the final searches would be adjacent and we wouldn't have to do those $2\times 10$ steps.
 The traversal would remain the same though.